Just Found Out You’re Pregnant? Pregnancy Tips for Your Next Step

 Nutrition

-Start optimizing your nutritional intake with a review of whole foods, a balanced diet, and identify gaps in your lifestyle or preferences.
+Start optimizing your nutritional intake with a review of whole foods, a balanced diet, and gaps in your lifestyle or preferences.
 Overall, you’ll want to aim for a balanced diet, including whole grains, vegetables, and healthy fats.
 Focus on unprocessed foods, colorful fruits and veggies, alongside healthy oils and fats like olive oil, coconut oil, and avocado.

 Vitamins & Supplements

 Consider taking a comprehensive prenatal vitamin and learn about which key components to look out for.
-Key nutrients to consider include: folate, vitamin D, iron, calcium, and DHA.
+Key nutrients to consider include folate, vitamin D, iron, calcium, and DHA.

 Exercise & sleep